cadencelee/nba-clutch-performance-2024-25/README.md

 - GitHub (documentation and sharing)

 ## Key Steps
-1. Define clutch criteria (using NBA definition) and what the 2024-25 season is composed of (regular season, play in, and playoffs)
+1. Define clutch criteria (using NBA definition) and what the 2024-25 season is composed of (regular season + play in + playoffs)
 2. Data Collection
 - Pulled regular season and playoff clutch data using nba_api in Python (Per Mode set to Totals)
 - Manually collected Play-In clutch stats from nba.com/stats into Excel